chrxme/Spring2020-LINA2055-LiveCoding/class02/sonicpirecipes/sonicpirecipes.md

 ## Sonic Pi Recipes
 There are many ways of making music.
 Here are a few ways to explore how to do so using Sonic Pi.</br>
 Instructions: Explore each prompt by coding with musical goals in mind while using all of the required ingredients.
 Use a combination of ingredients to create your piece.
-If you need more help making decisions, try listening to an example and break down the events happening within it.
+If you need more help making decisions, try listening/looking to an example and break down the events happening within it.

 Required Ingredients:
 - At least four (4) commands